ptr727/PlexCleaner/README.md

 #### Docker

-- Docker builds are published on [Docker Hub](https://hub.docker.com/u/ptr727/plexcleaner).
+- Docker builds are published on [Docker Hub](https://hub.docker.com/u/ptr727/plexcleaner), and updated weekly.
-- The container has all the prerequisite 3rd party tools installed.
+- The container has all the prerequisite 3rd party tools pre-installed.
-- Map your host volumes, and make sure the user has permissions to access and modify files.
+- Map your host volumes, and make sure the user has permission to access and modify media files.
-- The container is intented to be used in interactive mode.
+- The container is intented to be used in interactive mode, for long running operations run in a `screen` session.

 Example, run an interactive shell: